NazarHromadskyi/rise-hand/TESTING.md

 ## v13 Known limitations

-- Some Foundry APIs may change (v13 still beta)
+- Some Foundry APIs may change
 - UI components need additional work with new types
 - Testing currently via console only